duplocloud/compliance/siem/README.md

 7. **Restore ES Data**: _cat/snapshots and restore the manual snapshot we have taken previously.
 8. **Update Compliance config**: For the new compliance manager, update the config
 	>  \<add key="WAZUHCREDENTIALS" value="d2F6dWg6d2F6dWg=" />
+9. **Create LB**: Include wazuh master host to Linux docker and stop proxy host.
+Create a service with dummy:latest and lb Create Reverseproxy config for the same